Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023: Introduction

 The gig economy, characterized by temporary, contract, and freelance online jobs rather than permanent positions, has experienced rapid growth in recent years.
 An increasing proportion of freelance workers are now matched with customers through online platforms.
 By analyzing the number of open projects and tasks on a sample of such platforms, \cite{kassi2018online} find that the demand for online gig work increased by approximately 21\% from 2016 to 2018.
 According to \textit{Freelance Forward 2023} reported by Upwork, the share of professionals freelancing increased to nearly 64 million Americans, making up 38\% of the U.S. workforce in 2023.\footnote{\url{https://www.upwork.com/research/freelance-forward-2023-research-report}: Accessed on September 19, 2024.} Despite the significance of the gig economy, research directly analyzing the structure and efficiency of gig labor markets remains limited, especially in comparison to traditional labor markets facilitated by public job search platforms.

 This paper contributes to the literature by providing the first systematic analysis of a spot gig worker labor market, distinguishing it from traditional labor markets and other segments of the gig economy.
-We focus on labor market matching efficiency and elasticities within spot work platforms that cater to unemployed workers seeking flexible, short-term jobs requiring minimal education or experience.
+We focus on labor market matching efficiency and elasticities within spot work platforms that cater to workers who want to work as an on-demand labor force or are unemployed, seeking flexible, short-term jobs requiring minimal education or experience.
 Using proprietary aggregate data from a private online spot work matching platform, Timee, in Japan, we document key trends and compare these to public-sector employment services.
 The significance of spot work markets has expanded considerably from 2013 to 2024, as shown in Panels (a) and (b) of Figure \ref{fg:labor_force}.
-First, we analyze trends in core aggregate variables, including the number of unemployed users, vacancies, hires, and labor market tightness (i.e., the ratio of vacancies to unemployed users).
-To benchmark our findings against the public-sector labor market, we incorporate data from the ``Report on Employment Service" (\textit{Shokugyo Antei Gyomu Tokei}), which provides insights into part-time employment trends facilitated through Hello Work, Japan's public employment platform.
-This comparison sheds light on the structural differences between private and public job-matching mechanisms in Japan.
+First, we analyze trends in core aggregate variables, including the number of Timee users, vacancies, hires, and labor market tightness (i.e., the ratio of vacancies to Timee users).
+To benchmark our findings against the public-sector labor market, we incorporate data from the ``Report on Employment Service" (\textit{Shokugyo Antei Gyomu Tokei}), which provides insights into part-time employment trends facilitated through Hello Work, Japan's public employment service.
+This comparison sheds light on the structural differences not only between private and public job-matching mechanisms but also between gig and standard jobs in Japan.

 First, we document the rapid expansion of the spot labor market on the private platform between December 2019 and December 2023.
-The number of registered users, predominantly unemployed individuals actively seeking spot work, exhibits a gradual increase, while the number of vacancies surges—particularly after 2022—leading to a rise in labor market tightness.
+The framework follows \cite{cullen2021outsourcing} which studies a more housework-specific spot job platform, TaskRabbit.
+The number of registered Timee users, predominantly unemployed individuals actively seeking spot work, exhibits a gradual increase, while the number of vacancies surges—particularly after 2022—leading to a rise in labor market tightness.
 Hiring activity escalates significantly around 2020, reflecting a sharp rise in successful job matches.
 Additionally, the job finding rate surpasses 1.0, indicating that active users frequently secure multiple spot jobs per month.
-Meanwhile, the worker finding rate remains stable at around 0.8, showing that 80\% of spot jobs are successfully filled, reinforcing the platform's effectiveness in facilitating rapid job matching.
+Meanwhile, the worker finding rate remains stable at around 0.8, showing that 80\% of spot jobs are successfully filled, reinforcing the platform's effectiveness in facilitating rapid job matching and featuring the matching frequency of the spot gig work platform.